Jonas-student/pfas-multipollutant-masterthesis/README.md

 # Evaluating multipollutant methods for PFAS exposures & immune biomarkers – Master's Thesis

-This repository contains the R code and simulations used in my master’s thesis:
+This repository contains the R code and simulation results used in my master’s thesis:
 **"PFAS exposure and immuno-cardiometabolic health in teenagers: A Multi-Pollutant Analysis in a hotspot study"**
-Hasselt University, Master in statistics & data science: quantitative epidemiology, 2025

----
+This master's thesis was the result of a collaboration between Hasselt University and VITO (Flemish Institute for Technological Research).

+## Repository Structure

+The repository is organised by thesis chapters outlined below.
+The data used in this project originates from VITO (Flemish Institute for Technological Research) and is part of the ``Teenager HBM Study - 3M site''.
+Due to privacy regulations and data protection agreements, this dataset is not publicly available and is not included in this repository.
+However, the code, workflow, and analysis pipeline provided here can help others understand how different multipollutant methods were applied in this thesis.

+## Contents Overview

 The full master's thesis is available here:
 [Download the thesis PDF from Hasselt University Document Server](https://docserv.hasselt.be/handle/123456789/your-thesis-id)

-## Contents Overview

 ### 1. Introduction
 - Background and context of PFAS exposure and immune health